grid-us/gridus-social/README.md

 [한국어로 읽기](README-KR.md)

-# Gridus
+# Gridus Social
 <img width="378" alt="image" src="https://github.com/seodam-hst/gridus/assets/102859746/94d043eb-8d3a-409c-ac8f-a82e250be8e2">

-Gridus is an **AI-powered social media analytics platform**.
+Gridus Social is an **AI-powered social media analytics platform**.

 It is designed to simplify and automate social media data analysis.
 It swiftly derives valuable insights from all available data, with a low technical barrier.

 ## Advantages
-1. **Integrated Social Media Analytics**: Gridus streamlines operations by unifying social media data analysis and management, providing a crucial tool for customer acquisition and retention.
+1. **Integrated Social Media Analytics**: Gridus Social streamlines operations by unifying social media data analysis and management, providing a crucial tool for customer acquisition and retention.

-2. **Open Source**: Gridus is an open-source software.
+2. **Open Source**: Gridus Social is an open-source software.
 On average, open source software's saves maintenance costs by 33% compared to proprietary software.

 3. **AI-Driven Data Analysis**: The platform incorporates AI to provide competitive, simplified, and automated data analysis.
 It improve insights drawn from the data.